 Royal Chemical Data Breach Investigation

 An Ohio chemical company has confirmed a ransomware attack that exposed some of the most sensitive personal information a data breach can involve.
-If you received a notification letter from Royal Chemical, also reported under the name Chemical Services Group, Inc., you need to understand what happened, what data was exposed, and what legal options may be available to you.
+If you received a notification letter from Royal Chemical, also reported under the name Chemical Services Group, Inc., you should know what legal options may be available to you.
 Contact our data breach lawyers to learn more.

 What Is Royal Chemical?

 Royal Chemical is an Ohio-based chemical manufacturing and services company.
-Like many industrial businesses, it stores a significant amount of personal and financial information on employees, customers, and business contacts.
+Like many industrial businesses, it stores a large amount of personal and financial information on employees.
 That information became the target of a sophisticated criminal ransomware operation that went undetected for over two weeks.

 What Happened at Royal Chemical?